List of Coronation Street characters introduced in 2012: Mandy Kamara

 Mandy goes flat-hunting but with no luck.
 Lloyd's secretly pleased and persuades her to let him take her out for dinner.
 Jenna calls on Lloyd and Mandy.
-It's clear that she's done some thinking and when Lloyd suggests going for a Chinese, Jenna hesitatingly agrees.
-There's a charged moment between Lloyd and Mandy but it's ruined when Mandy gets upset realising that Jenna's not going to turn up for dinner.
-Lloyd tries to talk to Mandy about their relationship and their near kiss but Mandy is quick to close the conversation down and suggests that it's time she moved out.
+It is clear that she's done some thinking and when Lloyd suggests going for a Chinese, Jenna hesitatingly agrees.
+There's a charged moment between Lloyd and Mandy but it is ruined when Mandy gets upset realising that Jenna's not going to turn up for dinner.
+Lloyd tries to talk to Mandy about their relationship and their near kiss but Mandy is quick to close the conversation down and suggests that it is time she moved out.
 Lloyd meets up with Jenna.
 She apologises for letting him down the other evening but explains how it just felt wrong to go for dinner in the flat where he's living with Mandy; it felt disloyal to her dad.
 Lloyd's understanding and suggests they could meet up on neutral ground instead.
 Jenna agrees.
 Lloyd and Mandy wait nervously for Jenna in the café.
 When Jenna arrives, Lloyd breathes a sigh of relief.
 Jenna apologises for her behaviour and mother and daughter are reunited.
 Mandy thanks Lloyd for his part in helping Jenna to forgive her.
 She kisses him and soon their kiss becomes passionate.
 Jenna catches Lloyd and Mandy kissing in the street.
 They leap apart but Jenna assures them that she already knows about their relationship and she's cool with it.
 Lloyd and Mandy are delighted.
 Mandy offers her services to the Rovers as a chef and Stella agrees to take her on.
 Mandy works her first shift at the Rovers.
 Steve confides in Mandy that he's jealous of Rob's relationship with Michelle and worries that he'll steal her from him one day.
-Mandy, aware that it's only her first shift behind the bar, tactfully asks Eileen to take Jason home.
+Mandy, aware that it is only her first shift behind the bar, tactfully asks Eileen to take Jason home.